Vanathi Srinivasan

 Vanathi Srinivasan (/ʋaːnati/; born 6 June 1970) is an Indian politician and a lawyer from Tamil Nadu.
 She has practiced law in Madras High Court since 1993.
-She is a member of the Tamil Nadu Legislative Assembly from Coimbatore South Assembly constituency.
-She currently serves as national president of the women's wing of the Bharatiya Janata Party.
-She is member of central election committee of party since 2022.
+She was a member of the Tamil Nadu Legislative Assembly from Coimbatore South Assembly constituency from 2021-2026.
+She served as the national president of the women's wing of the Bharatiya Janata Party from 2020-2026.
+She was also a member of the central election committee of party from 2022-2026.

 Personal life and education

 Vanathi was born to Kandasamy and Poovathal in Uliyampalayam Village near Thondamuthur block in Coimbatore.
 She is the eldest in her family and she has a brother, Shiva Kumar.
 She did her schooling at Thondamuthur Higher Secondary School.
 Later, she did her UG program in chemistry from PSG College of Arts and Science.
 She graduated from Dr. Ambedkar Government Law College, Chennai in 1993 and completed her master's degree in law from the University of Madras in the branch of International Constitution in 1995.
 She married Srinivasan and they have two sons.